wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 ### Step 2: Bringing up the Service Mesh Control Plane

-With the Operators deployed, go ahead and install the control plane as per the documented [steps](https://docs.openshift.com/container-platform/4.10/service_mesh/v2x/ossm-create-smcp.html#ossm-control-plane-deploy-cli_ossm-create-smcp), including deploying the **"basic"** `ServiceMeshControlPlane` (provided in the docs) to the `istio-system` namespace that you will create as a preliminary step.
+With the Operators deployed, go ahead and install the control plane as per the documented [steps](https://docs.openshift.com/container-platform/4.10/service_mesh/v2x/ossm-create-smcp.html#ossm-control-plane-deploy-cli_ossm-create-smcp), including deploying the **"basic"** `ServiceMeshControlPlane` (provided in the docs) to the `istio-system` namespace that we will create as a preliminary step.

 Let's create the namespace where our Istio control plane will live.